-In the nursing world the “night shift” shift usually refers to the shift worked from 7 pm-7 am.
-For people outside of medicine, working the night shift is a foreign concept.
-People may ask you, “Do you really stay up all night?” or even worse, “Why did you sleep all day?”
-Some people may even try to offer you useless tips for working night shift!
-But the truth is that as a nurse, especially a new nurse, working the night shift is hard to avoid.
-In fact, almost every nurse working in a hospital will be required to work it one time in their career.
+In the nursing world, the “night shift” shift usually refers to the shift worked from 7 pm-7 am.
+For people outside of medicine, working the night shift is oftentimes a foreign concept.
+Constantly asking, “Do you really stay up all night?” or even worse, “Why did you sleep all day?”
+Unfortunately, as a nurse, especially a new nurse, working the night shift is impossible to avoid.
+If you work in a hospital setting, every nurse will likely be required to work the dreaded night shift at some point in their career.

 10 Tips for Working Night Shift